The latest on the spread of the coronavirus around the world

 ECONOMIC FALLOUT

-* Seventy percent of people in G7 countries expect their household to lose income due to the outbreak, according to a survey on Wednesday.
+* Singapore's economy suffered its biggest contraction in a decade in the first quarter, as the coronavirus pandemic prompted the city-state to cut its full-year GDP forecast and plan for a deep recession.

-* US senators and Trump administration officials agreed on a massive economic stimulus bill early on Wednesday, with the Senate set to vote on the $2-trillion package later in the day and the House of Representatives vote expected soon after.
+* The Bank of England and Britain's finance ministry will resume their coordinated drive to prevent the coronavirus-related shutdown of swathes of the economy from triggering a long and deep recession.

-* Germany, whose economy could contract by as much as 20% this year, is open to using the European Stability Mechanism to prop up economies under certain circumstances, Der Spiegel magazine reported on Wednesday.
+* Germany, whose economy could contract by as much as 20% this year, is open to using the European Stability Mechanism to prop up economies under certain circumstances.

 * German lawmakers on Wednesday voted to suspend the debt brake for the first time ever to finance an aid package meant to help shield Europe's largest economy.